Japan's Kumano Kodo Pilgrimage Trail

 DAY 1

-Plan to arrive at either Kansai International Airport (KIX) or Osaka International Airport (ITM) in time for the first group meeting planned for 6:00 p.m. at the trip hotel on Day 1.
-A shared taxi transfer from the airport to our Kyoto hotel will be arranged.
-We’ll gather in the lobby of the hotel where we’ll meet our local guide as well as each other.
-After Welcome and Introductions, we'll walk to a local restaurant for our first shared meal where our local guide will give us a trip overview and orientation.
-We'll undoubtedly all be ready for an early bedtime tonight.
+Arrive at either Kansai International Airport (KIX) or Osaka International Airport (ITM) in time for our first group meeting, scheduled for 6:00 p.m. at the hotel on Day 1.
+A shared taxi transfer will be arranged from the airport to our Kyoto hotel.
+Once we arrive, we’ll gather in the hotel lobby to meet our local guide and fellow travelers.

 DAY 2

-Today we'll spend getting to know Kyoto, starting with a visit to Fushimi Inari shrine in southeastern Kyoto.
-Fushimi Inari is known for its rows of vermilion torii gates that snake their way up the mountain from the street level shrine to the upper sanctuary.
-The gates are left by devotees in gratitude or to seek the good graces of the titular spirit of this Shinto shrine.
-After ascending the shrine, we'll descend to nearby Tofukuji Temple, a Buddhist temple that is a UNESCO World Heritage temple and shows us another side of the spiritual traditions of Japan.
+Today, we’ll immerse ourselves in the beauty and history of Kyoto, beginning with a visit to Fushimi Inari Shrine in southeastern Kyoto.
+Fushimi Inari is famous for its rows of vermilion torii gates that wind their way up the mountain, leading from the street-level shrine to the upper sanctuary.
+These gates are left by devotees in gratitude or to seek the favor of Inari, the deity of this Shinto shrine.
+After ascending the shrine, we’ll descend to the nearby Tofukuji Temple, a UNESCO World Heritage Buddhist temple that offers a deeper look into Japan’s spiritual traditions.

-We'll break for lunch and then continue in the afternoon for a walk of the Gion district, famous for its many teahouses and schools that serve a lively community of geisha and maiko, or apprentice Geisha.
-If we are lucky, perhaps we will spot a colorfully attired maiko on her way to a class or evening appointment.
-Tonight, dinner is on your own so you can choose a restaurant of your liking with the assistance of our guide.
+We’ll break for lunch before continuing our afternoon exploration of the Gion district, known for its teahouses and schools that serve the vibrant community of geisha and maiko (apprentice geisha).
+If we’re fortunate, we might spot a maiko in her colorful attire, making her way to a class or evening appointment.

 DAY 3

-Overnight: Akizuno Garten, Renovated schoolhouse organic farm stay (B, L, D)
+Accommodations: Akizuno Garten, Renovated schoolhouse organic farm stay

 DAY 4